 By the Laplace method or by singularity analysis, this directly leads to the asymptotic expansion $ K_n\sim\frac{4^n}{8\Gamma(3/4)n^{5/4}}. $ (See also DeVries~\cite{DeVries2011,PemantleWilson2013} for an alternative approach to this expansion via multivariate analysis.)
 This asymptotic behaviour is noteworthy, because one sees here an unusual occurrence of the exponent $-\frac54$, while most tree-like structures in combinatorics usually involve the exponent $-\frac32$.
-In fact, one could similarly define super-supertrees, super-super-supertrees, and so on, by further iterations of the critical scheme: $\Ce_{k+1} = \Ce_{k}\Big( 2 \Z \Ce_k\Big)$ (with $\Ce_0=\Ce$.
-This gives an interesting family of combinatorial structures whose asymptotic enumeration involves a dyadic exponent $-1-1/2^{k+1}$; see~\cite{BanderierDrmota2015} for a complete characterization of the possible singular exponents for $\N$-algebraic functions} (i.e., generating functions of any structure which can be generated by a context-free language).
+In fact, one could similarly define super-supertrees, super-super-supertrees, and so on, by further iterations of the critical scheme: $\Ce_{k+1} = \Ce_{k}\Big( 2 \Z \Ce_k\Big)$ with $\Ce_0=\Ce$.
+This gives an interesting family of combinatorial structures whose asymptotic enumeration involves a dyadic exponent $-1-1/2^{k+1}$; see~\cite{BanderierDrmota2015} for a complete characterization of the possible singular exponents for \textit{$\N$-algebraic functions} (i.e., generating functions of any structure which can be generated by a context-free language).

 With respect to supertrees, the critical scheme is

 where $H(z)$ has the following Puiseux expansion at $z\sim\frac14$: